Naud14/Data_Science_IoT_Project/README.md

 Than we are going to set up our Django project in the following tutorial:
 - Set up Django project

-In this tutorial we are looking
+In this tutorial we are covering the part of setting up a Django project.

 - Deploy project on local network